Turtini/openshift-governance-framework/examples/network-policies/namespace-segmentation/README.md

 - Identify ingress requirements for platform services (ingress controller, monitoring, logging) and encode them explicitly as follow-on allow policies.

 A default-deny posture should be rolled out deliberately, beginning with non-production namespaces and expanding as operational confidence increases.

+---

+## Egress Maturity

+While ingress segmentation reduces lateral movement risk, mature governance models also address outbound traffic controls.

+Default-deny egress represents a higher level of segmentation discipline.
+It requires institutions to explicitly define which external systems, platform services, and dependencies workloads are permitted to contact.

+A typical maturity progression includes:

+- Establishing a default-deny egress posture
+- Explicitly allowing DNS resolution
+- Permitting egress to centralized logging and monitoring systems
+- Defining additional allows for approved internal or external dependencies

+Egress segmentation strengthens data exfiltration controls, reinforces architectural intent, and improves audit defensibility by ensuring outbound communication paths are deliberate rather than implicit.

+Organizations should introduce egress controls incrementally, beginning with non-production environments and expanding as operational confidence increases.